-Lori Loughlin’s Daughters Olivia Jade and Isabella Could Be Permanently Banned From USC
+Lori Loughlin’s Daughters Olivia Jade And Isabella Could Be Permanently Banned From USC

 Lori Loughlin’s daughters, Olivia and Isabella, have officially withdrawn from the University of Southern California, but that doesn’t mean the school is letting them off the hook, TMZ reports.

-School officials have confirmed that the two former students have dropped out from the university following the firestorm ensuing from the revelation that their parents paid $500,000 to allegedly falsify admissions information for both girls.
+School officials have confirmed that the two former students have dropped out out the university following the firestorm ensuing from the claim that their parents paid $500,000 to allegedly falsify admissions information for both girls.

 According to sources communicating with TMZ, despite Loughlin’s daughters cutting ties with USC, school officials are planning to investigate the charges.
 Apparently, a misconduct hearing is set to occur soon, where a decision will be made about whether the girls should be banned from the school for being “disruptive individuals.”